 MTCA biennial report

-Produced in December during odd-numbered years, MTCA biennial reports describe how we spent MTCA funds over the previous two years.
-The reports also include the Hazardous Sites List, about 2,000 ranked sites whose cleanup actions have yet to be completed.
-Biennial reports replaced annual reports beginning in 2013.
+These reports describe how we spent MTCA funds over the previous two years.
+They also include the Hazardous Sites List, a compilation of about 2,000 ranked sites whose cleanup actions have yet to be completed.
+We produce these in December of each odd-numbered year.
+Biennial reports replaced annual reports beginning in 2013, so the first biennial report covers the period from 2011–2013.

 MTCA ten-year financing report